ArenKDesai/Aren-s-Notes/graphics lec.md

 In 2D, we just had to worry about points (0D), curves / lines (1D), surfaces (2D).
 Now, we also worry about volumes (3D).
 This is for mechanical design or 3D printing.
 In graphics for VR, games, etc., we usually omit insides.

-The tangent to a curve is a vector, and the normal to a curve is a plane.
+In 2This means the tangent to a curve is a vector, and the normal to a curve is a plane.
+This